deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Rather than knocking his block off, Adam just made a disgusted noise and gave him a contemptuously gentle shove, landing Sean on his backside a few feet away.
 He turned and stalked back to Ava, who'd moved out of the corner he'd trapped her in and was watching him wide-eyed, hunched over and trembling, with her hands hugging her upper arms.

-"You know what Baseball said you said?"
+"You know what BASEBALL said you said?"
 He demanded.
 "He said you said you don't owe me a fucking apology.
 What the *fuck*?!"

 Ava finally found her voice.
 "Hear me out." she pleaded.